Anthonyomowumi/github.io/README.md

 ## [Amazon Sales Dashboard](https://github.com/Anthonyomowumi/github.io/blob/main/Amazon%20Sales%20Dashboard.xlsx)

 **Tools Used:**
-Pivot Table, Pivot Charts, Conditional Formatting, , Slicer and Timeline.
+Pivot Table, Pivot Charts, Conditional Formatting, Formulas like SUM, COUNT and IF, Sorting and Filtering, Slicer and Timeline.

 ### Project Description:
 This project involved creating an interactive Amazon sales dashboard using Pivot Tables in Excel to analyze data.
 The dashboard provided a detailed view of key metrics,